snakemake/snakemake-executor-plugin-kueue/README.md

 ### Container

 Note that while Snakemake still has a lot of moving pieces, the default container is built from the [Dockerfile](Dockerfile) here and provided as `vanessa/snakemake:kueue` in the executor code.
 Next go into an [example](example) directory to test out the Kueue executor.
+Note that if you use the mpi-operator you are required to have ssh installed in the container, as this is how the worker communicates with the launcher.

 ### Job Resources